open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 the `Configuration` and ignore the [environment variable configuration scheme](../sdk-environment-variables.md).

-// TODO: Extend Configurer with ability to update SDK components with new
+// TODO: Extend ConfigurationProvider with ability to update SDK components with
-// configuration for usage with OpAmp
+// new configuration for usage with OpAmp

 ## References